any-docs/css/content/guides/cascade/introduction/index.md

 ## Resetting styles

 After your content has finished altering styles, it may find itself in a situation where it needs to restore them to a known state.
 This may happen in cases of animations, theme changes, and so forth.
-The CSS property {{cssxref("all")}} lets you quickly set (almost) everything in CSS back to a known state.
+The CSS property `all` lets you quickly set (almost) everything in CSS back to a known state.

 `all` lets you opt to immediately restore all properties to any of their initial (default) state, the state inherited from the previous level of the cascade, a specific origin (the user-agent stylesheet, the author stylesheet, or the user stylesheet), or even to clear the values of the properties entirely.